zapier/zapier-platform-cli/README-source.md

 ## Registering an App

 Registering your App with Zapier will enable much of the functionality within Zapier.com.
-It is a necessary step before deploying an App Version which exposes the app in the Zapier interface.
+It is a necessary step before `zapier deploy` to use an App Version which exposes the app in the Zapier interface and editor.

 ```bash
 # register your app